AG7GN/fe-pi/README.md

 ### 2.1 Install `pulseaudio`

-PulseAudio is installed by default in Raspbian Stretch and Buster.
+`pulseaudio` is installed by default in Raspbian Stretch and Buster.
 Just to make sure it is, open a terminal, then run:

 	sudo apt update && sudo apt install pulseaudio